celifurbis/celifurbis/README.md

 > *"I’m open to collaborate on data-driven projects that inspire real change!"*

-## 🔎 Learning Goals

-My immediate learning objectives are:

-- Enhance Python and SQL Skills: To deepen my understanding and proficiency in Python and SQL for more advanced data manipulation and analysis.
-- Learn R: To expand my skill set with this powerful language, particularly favored in statistical analysis and data visualization.
-- Master the Data Lifecycle: From data extraction and cleaning to processing, analysis, and visualization, I aim to refine my skills across all stages of the data lifecycle.
-I'm committed to continuous learning, staying updated with the latest trends and techniques, and diving into disruptive innovations in data science.

 <!---
 celifurbis/celifurbis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.